 ON THIS PAGE: You will find some basic information about this disorder, which may or may not become cancerous, and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Mastocytosis.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.
 Think of that menu as a roadmap to this full guide.

 Mast cells are a type of blood cell made in the bone marrow.
 They are involved in allergic reactions and help fight off parasitic infections.
 Mast cells produce histamine, a chemical that can cause itching, sneezing, congestion, swelling, and wheezing.

 Mastocytosis describes a group of disorders that are caused by too many mast cells in the body.
 The number of mast cells in the body can increase as a result of some non-cancerous (benign) or reactive conditions.
-However, certain types of cancers begin when healthy mast cells change and grow uncontrollably.
+However, certain types of cancers begin when healthy mast cells change and grow out of control.

 Cutaneous mastocytosis.
 This type of mastocytosis involves the skin.

 Systemic mastocytosis.
 This type of mastocytosis involves the entire body.

 Cutaneous mastocytosis is an increase of mast cells in the skin.
 About 90% of people with mastocytosis have the cutaneous type.
 Subtypes of cutaneous mastocytosis include: